 Contractor agrees to actively participate in the statewide effort to promote the appropriate use of C-sections.
-This ongoing initiative sponsored by Covered California, DHCS and CalPERS as well as major employers is coordinated with CalSIM, and has adopted the goal of reducing NTSV (Nulliparous, Term Singleton, Vertex) C-section rates to meet or exceed the national Healthy

-People 2020 target of 23.9 percent for each hospital in the state by 2019.
+This ongoing initiative sponsored by Covered California, DHCS and CalPERS as well as major employers is coordinated with CalSIM, and has adopted the goal of reducing NTSV (Nulliparous, Term Singleton, Vertex) C-section rates to meet or exceed the national Healthy People 2020 target of 23.9 percent for each hospital in the state by 2019.
 In addition to actively participating in this collaborative, Contractor shall:

-- 1) Work collaboratively with Covered California to promote and encourage all in-network hospitals that provide maternity services to enroll in the California Maternity Quality Care Collaborative (CMQCC) Maternal Data Center (MDC). - 2) Annually report in its application for certification the C-section rate for NTSV deliveries and the overall C-Section rate for each of its network hospitals for the hospital's entire census.
-Such information will be used for negotiation and evaluation purposes regarding any extension of this Agreement and the recertification process for subsequent years. - Adopt a payment methodology progressively to include all contracted physicians and hospitals serving Enrollees, such that by 2019, payment is structured to support only medically necessary care and there is no financial incentive to perform C-sections.
-Contractor must report on its design and the percent of hospitals contracted under this model in its annual application for certification. - 4) Covered California expects Contractor to only contract with hospitals that demonstrate they provide quality care and promote the safety of Enrollees.
+- 1) Work collaboratively with Covered California to promote and encourage all in-network hospitals that provide maternity services to enroll in the California Maternity Quality Care Collaborative (CMQCC) Maternal Data Center (MDC). - 2) Review information on C-section rate for NTSV deliveries and use it to inform hospital engagement strategy to reduce low risk (NTSV) C-Sections.
+Such information will also be used for negotiation and evaluation purposes regarding any extension of this Agreement. - 3) Adopt a payment methodology progressively to include all contracted physicians and hospitals serving Enrollees, such that by 2019, payment is structured to support only medically necessary care and there is no financial incentive to perform C-sections.
+Contractor must report on its design and either the number or percent of hospitals contracted, as applicable, under this model in its annual application for certification. - 4) Covered California expects Contractor to only contract with hospitals that demonstrate they provide quality care and promote the safety of Enrollees.
 Beginning with the application for certification for 2019, As detailed in Article 1.02(3), Contractors must either exclude hospitals from networks serving Enrollees that are unable to achieve an NTSV C-section rate below 23.9 percent from Provider networks or to document each year in its application for certification the rationale for continued contracting with each hospital that has an NTSV C-Section rate above 23.9 percent and efforts the hospital is undertaking to improve its performance.